wso2/docs-is/en/docs/setup/running-the-product.md

 !!! tip

-    The Management Console URL can be changed by modifying the value of the `hostname`in the `deployment.toml` file located in
-        `<IS_HOME>/repository/conf` folder.

-        hostname = "localhost"
+    If you wish to change the url of the management console, click [here.](../../setup/changing-the-hostname/)

 !!! info
     When the Management Console Sign-in page appears, the web browser will